MicrosoftDocs/azure-dev-docs/articles/javascript/includes/tutorial-visualstudiocode-browser-file-upload-storage-blob/understand-the-code.md

 ### Dependencies and variables

-The `uploadToBlob.ts` loads the dependencies, and pulls in the required variables by either environment variables or hard-coded strings.
+The `uploadToBlob.ts` file loads the dependencies, and pulls in the required variables by either environment variables or hard-coded strings.

 | Variable | Description |
 |--|--|